open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ---
+title:
-title: Getting Started with otelsql, the OpenTelemetry instrumentation for Go SQL
+  Getting Started with otelsql, the OpenTelemetry instrumentation for Go SQL
 linkTitle: Getting Started with otelsql
 date: 2024-02-24
 author: '[Sam Xie](https://github.com/XSAM) (Cisco)'
 ---

 [otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library for the Go programming language.
 It generates traces and metrics from the application when interacting with databases.
 By doing that, the library allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your application.

-This post provides a quick-start guide for using this library.
+Let's go dive into how to use this library!

 ## Getting Started